-The account goes on to say that even then, it was often quite a fight.
+The account goes on to say that even then, it was often quite a fight, one that NO ONE would choose unless there was no choice.
 It was not easy to kill a grizzly, but at least it was possible to kill one that was hibernating.
 To take one on that was fully awake while alone would have been suicidal.